 Does bleaching knots on lace closure cause shedding?

 It happens when you do it wrong.
-If the bleach overworks on the knots, it burns them all causing breakage and excessive hair loss.
-We never suggest customers bleach hair from dark color to light blonde.
-Alternatively, you should level it up to 2-3 tones only, so the dirty blonde is ideal.
+If the bleach overworks on the knots, it burns them all, causing breakage and excessive hair loss.
+So, if possible, let’s pass the work to a pro.

 So, we hope these guidelines give you great results in bleaching knots on lace closure.
 If you need any information, leave your comment below to receive our support.
 Contact us via the hotline to buy amazing HD lace closure and Swiss Lace Closure.
 You can also buy them on our website.
 Check it out here.